Cover Your Bases: How to Minimize the Sequencing Coverage in DNA Storage Systems

-To prove Theorem~\ref{th:concentrate} we recall that within the context of the urn problem (see Section~\ref{sec:sequencing coverage:noiseless}), the random variable $\nu_{t+1}(n,k)$ denotes the number of balls (or rounds) necessary to guarantee that we have a set of $k$ urns where each urn has at least $t+1$ balls.
-For shorthand, for $x\in \R$, we let
+\begin{proof} Denote $r \triangleq r(n,k,t)$ and recall that within the context of the urn problem (see \autoref{sec:sequencing coverage:noiseless}), the random variable $\nu_{t}(n,k)$ denotes the number of balls (or rounds) necessary to guarantee that we have a set of $k$ urns where each urn has at least $t$ balls.